DIVISION A — PUBLIC RELATIONS PROGRAMS

 10A.
 Reputation Management — Any program or strategy developed to enhance or improve the reputation of an organization with its publics, either proactively or in response to an issue or event.

 11A.
-Special Events — Any in-person event developed to commemorate a special occurrence, observance or one-time activity.
+Special Events — Any in-person event developed to commemorate a special occurrence, conference, observance, educational opportunity, or one-time activity.
 These could include anniversary celebrations, open houses, dedications, awards ceremonies, parties or receptions.

 12A.
-Virtual Special Event — Any program developed to commemorate a special event, conference, observance, educational opportunity or one-time activity that took place virtually.
-This event must have been shared using online video broadcasting, which is the distribution of video and/or audio content to an audience over the web or via live streaming, in real-time.
+Virtual Special Event — Any event developed to commemorate a special occurrence, conference, observance, educational opportunity or one-time activity that took place virtually.
+This event must have been shared using online video broadcasting, which is the distribution of video and/or audio content to an audience over the web or via live streaming.

 13A.
 Other — Any broad-based public relations program using two or more public relations tools that is not included in the above-listed categories.